gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Pratik

 Q1.
 What tasks did I work on / complete?
+- Completed Find Reservations and Manage Reservations UI as well as setting up react hooks for  bringing data in from the server.

 Q2.
 What am I planning to work on next?
+- UI and setting up react hooks for Book flights/Display Flights/Display airports

 Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 ## Week 6: